freeradical13/freeradical13.github.io/index.md

 Some groups of bacteria coordinate metabolism in groups called [biofilms][].
 For example, Anabaena is a cyanobacteria which produces O<sub>2</sub> as a product of photosynthesis, but this inactivates nitrogen fixation, so specialized cells called [Heterocysts][] perform nitrogen fixation in biofilms next to the photosynthetic cells.

 An average [E. coli cell has about 35 billion atoms][atoms in e coli].

+[Antibiotics][] are substances which kill bacteria:

+* [Penicillin][] (and others in the β-Lactam family of antibiotics) acts as an irreversible competitive inhibitor on DD-transpeptidase which disallows it from building peptidoglycan cell walls which inhibits binary fission and causes bacterial death because natural cell wall destruction is not balanced with new cross-linking.

+Some bacteria have resistance to some antibiotics with [R Plasmids][] (resistance plasmids) that code for genes to resist such antibiotics.

 #### Archaea